 - Ingest tasks bring media into HPE Media Server so that it can be processed.
 Ingestion splits the data contained in a file or stream, for example video is split into images (video frames), audio, and metadata.
 A configuration must contain exactly one ingest task. - Encoding tasks make a copy of ingested media, or encode it into different formats.
 A configuration can contain any number of encoding tasks. - Analysis tasks run analysis on ingested media, and produce metadata that describes the content of the media.
 A configuration can contain any number of analysis tasks. - Event stream processing (ESP) tasks introduce additional custom logic into media analysis.
 For example, you can filter or deduplicate the information produced during analysis.
-A configuration can contain any number of ESP tasks. - Transform tasks transform the data produced by other tasks, but do not modify its schema.
+A configuration can contain any number of ESP tasks. - Transform tasks transform the data produced by other tasks (and might modify its schema).
+For example, you can change the size of video frames before sending them to the image encoder.
 A configuration can contain any number of transformation tasks. - Output tasks send the data produced by HPE Media Server to other systems.
 A configuration can contain any number of output tasks.